One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The prolate case

 Indeed, at every step we have $(c,w) \in \A$ for sufficiently big $|w|$ and almost all $\arg{w}$.
 Moreover, at any step the value $c$ decreases and due to Lemma~\ref{lem-down}\,(2) the next step of this decreasing can be made not less than the previous one.

-It remains to apply the constant control $(1,0,0)$ to reach the requiring $c$ from the point $(c_1,w)$.
+It remains to apply the constant control $(1,0,0)$ to reach the required $c$ from the point $(c_1,w)$.
 Note that in this case $\arg{w}$ will change, but $|w|$ will stay the same according to the multiplication law~\eqref{eq-mult}. \end{proof}

 \begin{lemma} The inclusion $\{ (c,0) \, | \, c \in \R \} \subset \A$ is satisfied. \end{lemma}